Conoscere and sapere in Italian

 Alessia è incinta?
 Da chi lo hai saputo?

 Alessia is pregnant?
-Who did you hear this from?
+Who told you this?

 pregnant woman sitting on an armchair